 You can manually update your apps and save battery life by doing the following to turn off auto app updates.

-Go into Settings –> iTunes & App Store –> Deselect Automatic Updates.
+Go into Settings –> iTunes & App Store –> Scroll down to Automatic Downloads and deselect: Music, Apps, Updates, and Use Cellular Data

 Background app allows applications to refresh themselves while they are in the background.
 Turning this off allows your apps to refresh only when you select them.